jzuhone/pyxsim/doc/source/source_models.rst

-pyXSIM comes with three pre-defined ``SourceModel`` types for generating a new :class:`~pyxsim.photon_list.PhotonList`, for use with the :meth:`~pyxsim.photon_list.PhotonList.from_data_source` method.
+pyXSIM comes with three pre-defined ``SourceModel`` types for generating a new :class:`~pyxsim.photon_list.PhotonList`, for use with the :func:`~pyxsim.make_photons` function.
 Though these should cover the vast majority of use cases, there is also the option to design your own source model.

 .. _thermal-sources: